-Yet despite this impressive trend, mergers and acquisitions are often misunderstood and misrepresented in the press and by those who are engaged in each transaction.
-Deals, especially when hostile, cross border, or among large companies, might be frontpage news (and interestingly there are some days when every story covered on the first page of the Financial Times is about an acquisition), yet there is a great deal of conflicting evidence as to whether they are successful or not.
-Our own research has shown an improved performance of companies that make acquisitions, especially in the merger wave that began in 2003.
+Yet despite this impressive level of activity, mergers and acquisitions are often misunderstood and misrepresented in the press and by those who are engaged in each transaction.
+Deals, especially when hostile, cross-border, or among large companies, might be front-page news (and interestingly there are some days when every story covered on the first page of the Financial Times is about an acquisition), yet there is a great deal of conflicting evidence as to whether they are successful or not.
+This can sometimes be a function of senior management focus: for example, when we have observed boards during M&A deals, they often appear to spend more time discussing the new corporate name or the color and design of the new corporate logo than the key decisions regarding senior management positions or culture.
+Fortunately, our own research has shown improved performance from companies that make acquisitions, especially since the merger wave that began in 2003, so perhaps the focus on key integration decisions is changing.